Investment Management - Accounting Resources for ASC 946

 Learn more

-Investment Management Industry Fundamentals: Transactions with Service Providers - Part of the "Investment Management Industry Fundamentals" learning path, this CPE-eligible, eLearning course (1.5 CPE) explains who the typical service providers of an investment company are and how they are compensated, highlighting the fact that most of the functions of an investment company are performed by these service providers.
+Investment Management: Transactions with Service Providers – Part of the “Investment Management Industry Fundamentals” course collection, this CPE-eligible, eLearning course (1.5 CPE) explains who the typical service providers of an investment company are and how they are compensated, highlighting the fact that most of the functions of an investment company are performed by these service providers.
 Typical fee arrangements are covered in this online course, with particular focus on the accounting for management fees and distribution fees.
 Fee waiver, reimbursement, and expense offset arrangements are also discussed along with their presentation in the U.S. GAAP financial statements.

 Learn more

-Investment Management Industry Fundamentals: Transactions with Unit Holders - Part of the "Investment Management Industry Fundamentals" learning path, this CPE-eligible, eLearning course (1.5 CPE) describes how capital share transactions are accounted for by an investment company in accordance with U.S. GAAP, along with the accounting for other fees incurred by unit holders related to capital share transactions.
+Investment Management: Transactions with Unit Holders – Part of the “Investment Management Industry Fundamentals” course collection, this CPE-eligible, eLearning course (1.5 CPE) describes how capital share transactions are accounted for by an investment company in accordance with U.S. GAAP, along with the accounting for other fees incurred by unit holders related to capital share transactions.
 In addition, this online course explores the common capital structures utilized by investment companies, including the key impacts those structures have on the U.S. GAAP financial statements.

 Learn more